learn-co-curriculum/node-non-blocking-callback/README.md

 ## Callback Arguments Convention

 Typically callbacks follow `error, result` convention where `error` is an error object (null is there's no errors) and `result` which is what you would expect from a function.
-This is a convention meaning libraries and interfaces don't have to follow it.
+Because this is just a convention, libraries and frameworks don't have to follow it.
 That's why you must read the usage for each library before attempting to use it's methods.

-The names which you use in the callbacks for arguments such as `error` or `result` don't really matter.
-The best practice is to make them meaningful and spell out completely to avoid confusion (`error` is better to read than `err` or `e` which might mean an event, not an error to other developers working on this code).
+The names you use in the callbacks for arguments such as `error` or `result` don't really matter.
+The best practice is to make them meaningful to avoid confusion (`error` is better to read than `err` or `e` which might mean an event to other developers working on this code).
 What matters in the callback declarations is **order** of arguments.

 Lastly, the callback function is typically the last argument.
-It's another convention meaning it's not enforced by the Node platform in anyway.
-It's just the best practice which most Node developers follow.
+It's another convention, so it's not enforced by the Node platform in any way.
+It's just the best practice to follow.
 Again, you will often see different names for callbacks such as `cb`, `done`, `next`, `end`, and our favorite `callback` (because it's easier to read and understand).

 ## Resources